cogumbreiro/cogumbreiro.github.io/index.md

 <figcaption>My v-Card as a QR Code.</figcaption>
 </figure>

-Tiago is a postdoc at [Rice University], working with [Vivek Sarkar].
-He is excited by concurrency theory and parallel programming.
-In his Ph.D. thesis, entitled [Programming Multicores Safely], Tiago proposed two techniques to handle barrier deadlocks: a deadlock-free programming interface, and a runtime verification tool, called [Armus].
-Recently, he has been interested in using [Coq] and [Why3] to produce certified algorithms.
+Interests:
+* concurrency theory and parallel programming
+* deadlock detection, prevention, and avoidance
+* formalization of synchronization mechanisms
+* tools for runtime verification
+* certified algorithms
+* research guided by the [Coq] proof assistant

 Experience:
+* (current) postdoctoral researcher at [Rice University], collaborating with [Vivek Sarkar].
 * (2015) research assistant at [Imperial College London], collaborating with [Nobuko Yoshida]
 * (2012) visiting scholar at [Rice University], collaborating with [Vivek Sarkar]

 Eductation:
-* (2015) Ph.D. from [ULisboa], advised by [Francisco Martins]
+* (2015) Ph.D. from [ULisboa], advised by [Francisco Martins] (thesis: [Programming Multicores Safely])
 * (2009) M.Sc. from [ULisboa], advised by [Francisco Martins]
 * (2007) B.Sc. from [Universidade dos Açores]